 Near the universities, South Craig Street at Filmore Street has a college-area vibe with a bookstore, cafes and a variety of ethnic restaurants.
 We had an excellent Italian dinner at Lucca.

 The blocks around Forbes Avenue and Atwood Street have local sandwich, pizza and hot dog joints as well an outlet of kid-friendly Noodle & Co.
 We attempted to try local brewpub Fuel & Fuddle at dinnertime.
-The food looked good but the music was way too loud for us (maybe a lunch option?).
+The food looked good but the music was way too loud for us.

 Pittsburgh struck us as a city where you get around by car.
-But aside from inside Schenley Park, we wound up paying for parking everywhere where we went.
+Aside from inside Schenley Park, we wound up paying for parking everywhere where we went.
 Consider yourself lucky if you find street parking downtown, but don’t plan on it (especially around The Strip).
-If you visit for a baseball or football game pick a hotel in walking distance of the stadiums, like this family did.
+If you visit for a baseball or football game pick a hotel in walking distance of the stadiums on the North Side or downtown, like this family did.

 *Visit Pittsburgh provided us with a press pass that partly covered our admission to these sites, which we greatly.
 We never agree to coverage to any particular covered in exchange for press access.
 Our opinions are always our own.